Mata da Pimenteira

 Wildlife Ecosystems

-The Caatinga ecosystems of Mata da Pimenteira harbor a remarkable array of wildlife adapted to extreme aridity and seasonal drought.
-The endangered Spix's macaw (Cyanopsitta spixii), extinct in the wild for decades, has its historical range in the Caatinga of interior Pernambuco; while not present in the park, the broader conservation effort for this species intersects with the protection of Caatinga habitat the park exemplifies.
+The Caatinga ecosystems of Mata da Pimenteira harbour a remarkable array of wildlife adapted to extreme aridity and seasonal drought.
+The endangered Spix's macaw (Cyanopsitta spixii), long extinct in the wild, has its historical range in the Caatinga of interior Pernambuco; while not present in the park, the broader conservation effort for this species intersects with the protection of Caatinga habitat the park exemplifies.
 Rock cavies (Kerodon rupestris) inhabit the granitic boulder fields characteristic of the interior.
 The three-banded armadillo (Tolypeutes tricinctus), an endemic of the Caatinga and official mascot of the 2014 FIFA World Cup, finds refuge in the park's relatively undisturbed areas.
 The maned wolf, jaguarundi, and puma are among the larger carnivores that use the park.
-Birdlife includes the beautiful lear's macaw habitat type and numerous Caatinga-endemic birds.
+Birdlife includes numerous Caatinga-endemic species.
 Rattlesnakes, tegus, and multiple gecko species round out the reptile community.

 Flora Ecosystems

-Mata da Pimenteira's vegetation is dominated by the characteristic formations of the Caatinga biome—Brazil's only exclusively endemic biome—featuring deciduous and semi-deciduous thorny woodland that drops its leaves during the dry season, creating a landscape that appears barren but harbors extraordinary biological richness.
+Mata da Pimenteira's vegetation is dominated by the characteristic formations of the Caatinga biome — Brazil's only exclusively endemic biome — featuring deciduous and semi-deciduous thorny woodland that drops its leaves during the dry season, creating a landscape that appears barren but harbours extraordinary biological richness.
 Predominant species include mandacaru cactus (Cereus jamacaru), xiquexique (Pilosocereus gounellei), catingueira (Poincianella pyramidalis), and the iconic juazeiro tree (Ziziphus joazeiro), whose evergreen canopy provides critical shade and resources during the dry months.
 The pimenteira tree (Myracrodruon urundeuva), from which the park takes its name, is a valued timber tree with aromatic bark used in traditional medicine.
 Gallery forests along drainage lines support more mesic species including carnaúba palm (Copernicia prunifera), whose wax has significant economic importance across the northeastern region.

 Geology

 The geological setting of Mata da Pimenteira State Park is the Borborema Plateau, a vast crystalline shield composed of Precambrian metamorphic and igneous rocks that form the ancient basement of northeastern Brazil.
 Granites, gneisses, and migmatites are the dominant rock types, exposed in characteristic rounded inselbergs and boulder fields that punctuate the landscape.
-The rocky outcrops create specialized microhabitats—called lajedos—where seasonal water collects in rock pools, supporting temporary aquatic communities of plants, invertebrates, and amphibians.
+The rocky outcrops create specialized microhabitats — called lajedos — where seasonal water collects in rock pools, supporting temporary aquatic communities of plants, invertebrates, and amphibians.
 The soils are predominantly shallow, stony, and low in organic matter, reflecting both the crystalline basement and the semi-arid climate that limits organic accumulation.
-The semi-arid interior receives limited rainfall (less than 800 mm annually) concentrated in an unpredictable wet season, leaving the landscape highly susceptible to erosion when vegetation is cleared.
+The semi-arid interior receives limited rainfall concentrated in an unpredictable wet season, leaving the landscape highly susceptible to erosion when vegetation is cleared.

 Climate And Weather